z0ph/ansible-win-install/README.md

-# Ansible Installation
+# Ansible Windows Installation (AWI)

-This Ansible project intend to automate the post-installation of your fresh new Windows.
+This Ansible project intend to automate the post-installation of your a fresh new Windows for SysOps / Developper Profiles

 Using:

 * Chocolatey
 * Ansible

-Tested on:
+## Tested on

 * Windows 10 (build xxx)
+* Windows 8.1 (build yyy)

 ## Installation